mayerrobert/Primes/PrimeLisp/solution_2/README.md

 First install "Steel Bank Common Lisp", see http://www.sbcl.org/platform-table.html.

-Windows users may want to go to https://github.com/sbcl/sbcl -> Actions -> Windows and enter e.g. `branch:sbcl-2.1.7` into the "Filter workflow runs" textfield.
+Windows users may instead want to go to https://github.com/sbcl/sbcl -> Actions -> Windows and enter e.g. `branch:sbcl-2.1.7` into the "Filter workflow runs" textfield.
 This will lead you to https://github.com/sbcl/sbcl/actions/runs/1082323609.
 From there you can download a Windows installer for SBCL 2.1.7.